NikKowPHP/social-brain/chapters/chapter-13.md

 "What?
 No," Maria said, stunned.
 "That's not what I said at all.
 I was just trying to understand his perspective."

 Her boss held up a hand.
 "I know.
 Look, I spoke with David.
+You need to understand, this isn't just about budget.
+He's not just haunted by the 'Acme Disaster'—he was forged by it.
+He was a junior engineer on that project, and he told me the team culture was amazing.
+Great collaboration, total psychological safety, everyone felt heard... and they flew the plane right into a mountain because no one was willing to be the bad guy and call out the foundational flaws.
+He believes that 'feel-good' culture is what killed the project and tanked his colleagues' careers.

-This isn't just about budget for him.
-He's... haunted.
-Kept bringing up the 'Acme Disaster.'
-He told me he stayed silent then and wouldn't make that mistake again.
-He thinks he's the only one on the bridge who sees the iceberg, and he's willing to wrestle you for the ship's wheel to prove it.
-He's wrong, but you need to understand: you're not arguing with a rival.
-You're arguing with a ghost."
+"He thinks he's the only one on the bridge who sees the iceberg.
+And he believes your focus on team harmony and connection is the exact same naive, dangerous behavior he saw at Acme.
+In his mind, he isn't sabotaging you; he's trying to save the company from you.
+You're not arguing with a rival.
+You're arguing with a true believer."

 Maria sank back in her chair.
 David hadn't just lied; he had interpreted her empathy as agreement because his past trauma was a filter that distorted everything.
 He wasn't just a villain; he was a tragic, self-appointed hero.
 This was a brutal lesson: **good-faith tools can be misinterpreted by someone operating from a place of deep-seated fear.** In this environment, her goal had to shift from connection to containment.